Holiday Skincare Tips | Combating Extra Sugar, Salt and Alcohol (and Lack of Sleep!)

 From late night gift wrapping to extra nights on the town, your skin might not be getting its beauty rest.
 While you’re asleep, your body’s working overtime to remove dead skin cells and repair the skin.
 Without this nightly cellular turnover, you won’t look as restored and refreshed as usual in the morning.
 Lack of sleep can also lower your skin’s pH levels, which can kick off a cascade of effects from drier skin to increased redness to uneven skin tone to acne or rosacea breakouts.

-Only you can clock more hours of rest during the holidays.
+Unfortunately, only you can clock more hours of rest during the holidays.
 We can offer tips to make sleep more productive and restorative.
 Sleep better by:

 - Avoiding food and alcohol two hours before bedtime